 Ginger: In herbal medicine, ginger is regarded as an excellent remedy for gastrointestinal issues.
 Modern scientific research has revealed that ginger possesses numerous therapeutic properties and its antioxidant properties and direct anti-inflammatory effects have been proven true.

 Cardamom: A popular Indian spice, cardamom is widely used for treating digestive distress, intestinal spasms, constipation, liver and gallbladder illnesses, as well as loss of appetite.
-It is also used for treating common cold, cough, bronchitis, bad breath and sore throat.
+It is also used for treating common cold, cough, bronchitis, bad breath and a sore throat.

 Cinnamon: Cinnamon has been known to have anti-inflammatory properties and is also considered to be a potent antioxidant.
 Some studies suggest that cinnamon may help reduce blood sugar levels in diabetic people.